SUPPORT TEAM FOR DEAF CHILDREN

 What is the process?

-to heal, the child returns to the implant centre for it to be ‘switched on’.
+the child returns to the implant centre for it to be ‘switched on’.
 Mapping (or tuning) the implant requires the child to be able to respond when a sound is ‘heard’.
-The audiological scientist will seek to establish a ‘map’ whereby, for each of the
+The audiological scientist will seek to establish a ‘map’ whereby, for each of the active

-active electrodes, a threshold and comfort level are established.
-A threshold level is the lowest electrical level which results in the child being aware of a sound and the comfort level the highest electrical level which results in a sound being heard as
+electrodes, a threshold and comfort level are established.
+A threshold level is the lowest electrical level which results in the child being aware of a sound and the comfort level the highest electrical level which results in a sound being heard as loud but

 Yorkshire Cochlear Implant Service